kszatkowski/HealthyMeal/.ai/api-plan.md

 - Recipes
   - `name` ≤ 50 chars; `instructions` ≤ 5000 chars (VARCHAR constraints).
+  - `ingredients` ≤ 1000 chars stored as plain text (VARCHAR constraint).
-  - `mealType`, `difficulty`, `unit` constrained by enums; validate early.
+  - `mealType` and `difficulty` constrained by enums; validate early.
-  - Ingredients require positive `amount` and at least one entry; limit to 50 to maintain payload size.
-  - Updates replace ingredient set within a transaction to maintain integrity.
   - `isAiGenerated` defaults false but must be persisted when saving AI output.
+  - Ingredients are expected to be formatted as human-readable text (e.g., "Ingredient - Amount Unit\nIngredient 2 - Amount Unit").

 - AI Recipe Generation
   - Check `profiles.ai_requests_count > 0` before invoking model; decrement atomically using RPC or transaction.
   - Enforce alignment with preferences: exclude allergens/dislikes, prioritize likes when constructing prompt/result.
   - Log user ID, request payload, and response metadata for audit.
   - When AI output includes forbidden ingredients, respond with `422 preference_conflict_detected` without decrementing quota.
+  - AI-generated ingredients should be serialized to the text field in the standard format.

 - Onboarding Notice
   - `show` when both likes and dislikes lists are empty and `hiddenUntil` is null or expired.